w4rlock/serverless-cloudfront-stack/README.md

 - Cors support.
 - Cname support.

-Route53 - Domain Name
+Dns Alias
-- Record for your CDN.
+- Route53 - Record for your CDN.
+- ApiGateway - New Path for your CDN

 Extras
 - Invalidate CloudFront cache on new deploys.